futureseas/SardineMSE/README.md

                  seed = 12349) #Set a fixed integer seed that allows replication
 ```

-    ## Previous iterations found in folder for scenario sardineMSEexample_RandRec_HCR5.
-First iteration folder will be 7.

     ## Completed all iterations for scenario sardineMSEexample_RandRec_HCR5

     ## Completed all SSMSE scenarios